khaledshishani32/reading-notes/401/ream21.md

 ### Each field in your model should be an instance of the appropriate Field class.
 Django uses the field class types to determine a few things:

-- The column type, which tells the database what kind of data to store (e.g. INTEGER, VARCHAR, TEXT).
+- The column type, which tells the database what kind of data to store ( INTEGER, VARCHAR, TEXT).
-- The default HTML widget to use when rendering a form field (e.g. <input type="text">, <select>).
+- The default HTML widget to use when rendering a form field ( <input type="text">, <select>).
 - The minimal validation requirements, used in Django’s admin and in automatically-generated forms.